 Ultimate Controlling Institutional unit

-The ultimate controlling institutional unit (UCI) of a foreign affiliate means the institutional unit higher up a foreign affiliate’s chain of control that is not controlled by another institutional unit.
+The ultimate controlling institutional unit (UCI) of an enterprise group is the institutional unit that is not controlled by another institutional unit.

 A statistical unit is considered to have been active during the reference period, if in said period it either realized positive net turnover or produced outputs or had employees or performed investments.
 The ‘production of output’ includes any offer of goods and services on a given market even if this has not resulted in turnover, as well as any non-market services contributing to the GDP.
 The ‘performance of investments’ includes direct and indirect holdings of active legal units and may include holding assets and/or liabilities.